andyjp/fmstakeyouth/index.md

 ---

 [Church's Youth Activites Page](https://www.lds.org/youth/activities?lang=eng){:target="_blank"}
-- Great Idea generation for Youth Activities.
+- Great idea generation for Youth Activities.
 If you haven’t been to this site, you have missed out.

 [Mountain Project](https://www.mountainproject.com/){:target="_blank"}
  - It is a great resource for those who love to climb.
 It shows locations throughout the country where you can get out and have fun climbing.
 It also shows local sites as well.